Mitsubishi Ducted Electric Cooling and Heating Systems Reviewed: Pros, Cons, Top Picks

 The first step is to decide whether a ducted heat pump system is best for your HVAC needs.

 If you live in a northern climate with extreme winters, a standard split system with a gas furnace is a better choice than a heat pump system.
-However, in moderate and warm climates, a Mitsubishi electric cooling and heating system might an ideal system for replacement or new construction.
+However, in moderate and warm climates, a Mitsubishi electric cooling and heating system might be an ideal system for replacement or new construction.

 If you have existing ductwork or if you're building a home or large addition, then a system with an outdoor unit and an M-Series or P-Series is your best choice.
 When retrofitting a system to fit space that isn't ducted already, then either a small ducted system or a Mitsubishi ductless system makes more sense.

-When it’s unclear which system type is right for your home or light-commercial setting, contact a Mitsubishi dealer in your area.
-The representative will answer your questions, explain your options and then design a system tailored to your heating and air conditioning needs.
+When it's unclear which system type is right for your home or light-commercial setting, contact a Mitsubishi dealer in your area.
+The representative will answer your questions, explain your options, and then design a system tailored to your heating and air conditioning needs.

 Mitsubishi ducted systems are relatively new and worth considering.
-Most homeowners are only familiar with this brand’s ductless HVAC.
+Most homeowners are only familiar with this brand's ductless HVAC.
+We invite you to join the conversation with your comments and questions too!

 All Things HVAC